1

 return total_reward, impact_x_pos, impact_y_vel

-"""Creates the Optimizer based on given configurations.
+"""Creates the Scheduler based on given configurations.

 See lunar_lander_main() for description of args.